castor-data-binding/castor/src/site/markdown/main/index.md

 Releases of Castor are available from the [Maven Central repository](http://repo1.maven.org/maven2/org/codehaus/castor/).
 [Snapshots](https://oss.sonatype.org/content/groups/public/org/codehaus/castor/) are available (on request) through the users mailing list.
 Please use
 [Maven's Central repository's](http://search.maven.org/#search|ga|1|g%3A%22org.codehaus.castor%22) search feature to inform yourself about available Castor releases.

+All documentation is available through the [reference guide](../documentation/reference.guide.html).

 Contributors are welcome to join this project.
 Please join us on the [mailing lists](../support/mailing-lists.html).
 We maintain a full list of [contributors](../support/contributors.html) past and present.

 The Castor Project was started and originally developed by Keith Visco and Assaf Arkin of Intalio, Inc.